-My stay at ‘The Lion Inn’ proved to be one of the best of my holiday (yep, this trekking across tundra was a holiday) and after breakfast I was sorry to haul myself up and away from the already lit fires.
+My stay at ‘The Lion Inn‘ was one of the best of my holiday.
+Yep, this trekking across tundra was a holiday.
+After breakfast, I was sorry to haul myself up and away from the already lit fires.

 A little further on I sought out White Cross aka Fat Betty: a white-painted cross on a large stone base.
 Tradition has it that travellers leave and take offerings but I had no sweets or snacks to leave and the ones on offer were sodden and unappetising.
-Perhaps next time.
+Next time, perhaps.

 Betty is possibly Norman (by which I mean C11th or C12th – not that she’s transgender) and is a form of cross known as a wheelhead.
 She stands at the junction of three parishes and might be a waymarker for travellers crossing the moors.
-Or perhaps she is commemorative – one story tells of two nuns from nearby Rosedale who got lost on the moors.
+Or she might be commemorative.
+One story tells of two nuns from nearby Rosedale who got lost on the moors.
 The cross marks the spot where their dead bodies were found.
 Cheery.

-But I prefer this tale: a local farmer and his wife were crossing the moors on a dark, foggy night.
+But I prefer this tale.
+A local farmer and his wife were crossing the moors on a dark, foggy night.
 When the farmer arrived home he realised that his wife, Fat Betty, was missing and that she must have tumbled from the cart.
 He went back the way he had come but all he could find was this large, squat stone.
 Poor Betty.
-(With thanks to The Crosses of the North York Moors).

 I had walked for nearly an hour but as the route described a large semi-circle, I could still see ‘The Lion’ – once more alone on a distant horizon.